 Its assortment of unique, absolutely marvelous (and delicious) cafes is unrivaled!
-Everywhere you look, whether in the Old Town or the city proper, you’ll spot one, usually in accordance to some specific theme.
+Everywhere you look while volunteering in Lviv, whether in the Old Town or the city proper, you’ll spot one, usually in accordance to some specific theme.
 Try the following to get you started on a tour of the town’s delectable variety, including their local specialties chocolate and coffee.

 The Red Cat Café On Drukarska Street

 The location is surprisingly devoid of any red cats but makes up for it by offering some of the best omelettes you will ever taste.
 The key ingredient is flour, which gives the fashionable breakfast item a lighter, more fulfilling taste.
 The Chicken and Cheese Omelette is so divinely spectacular it’s like a heavenly trio in a scrumptious sea of cheese and butter.

 This cafe is divinely inspired and offers the best cakes and widest variety of exotic coffees of any café in the city or maybe even the world.
 Kiss of a Virgin is like a white chocolate dream that takes you further and further into a mythical paradise.
 Be warned, the Homemade Cheesecake is so good it may induce comas!
 Save yourself the price of a ticket to heaven and take a trip here instead.

 This café has earned its name and epitomizes what the true café experience is all about.
 Whether it’s the lively atmosphere which boasts a “Kissing Place” street sign at the front entrance, the friendly staff, or the riotously good food Café 1 is the first place to visit upon arrival.
 Try the Tagliatelle with Salmon and Shrimp to really delve head first into their amazing dishes.

 Lviv Handmade Chocolate